jcsmnt0/BubbleWrap.js/README.markdown

 BubbleWrap.js
 =============

 BubbleWrap.js is a library that provides runtime type- and constraint-checking for properties of Javascript objects.
-Basically, it emulates the strong typing found in languages like Java and C++ by checking a value before it's assigned to a variable, and throwing an error if it's the wrong type.
+Basically, it emulates the strong typing found in languages like Java and C++ by checking a value before it's assigned to a variable, and throwing an exception if it's the wrong type.
 It works using the [Object.defineProperty][defineProperty] method of ES5 ([see here for compatibility][compatibility]).

   [defineProperty]: https://developer-new.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Object/defineProperty
   [compatibility]: https://developer-new.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Object/defineProperty#Browser_compatibility